 by Edward Landler • portraits by Martin Cohen

-In animation, the editor starts serving the story when the project is approved.
-Even before storyboarding, he or she sets up the editorial department to serve as a central hub for all the production elements, including storyboards, layouts, animation, music, dialogue, sound effects and more.
-From pre-production on, with a script often constantly in flux, the show is reworked continuously and editorial keeps track of the constant evolution of picture and sound.
+Unlike real-life situations, where one could look for a science fiction book illustrator for hire or a comic book artist to depict the imagery and get the visualization to life, in animation, the editor starts serving the story only after the project is approved.
+Even before storyboarding, he or she sets up the editorial department to serve as a central hub for all the production elements, including storyboards, layouts, animation, music, dialogue, sound effects, and more.
+From pre-production on, with a script often constantly in flux, the show is reworked continuously and the editorial keeps track of the constant evolution of picture and sound.

 Animation makes the editor a collaborator with virtually every department on the project.
 But, unlike any other fictional narrative motion picture, it brings the editor into close collaboration with the writer.
 To explore this unique relationship, CineMontage contrasts the development of this collaboration in two very different animated shows: Disney’s hit feature Frozen (2013), inspired by Hans Christian Andersen’s tale The Snow Queen, and Warner Bros.’
 TV series airing on the Cartoon Network, The Looney Tunes Show (2011-13), with the classic Warner ‘toon characters inhabiting contemporary suburbia.